Three on a Match

 Origin USA

-Three on a Match was a game show airing daytime on NBC.
+Three on a Match is a game show that aired on NBC.
 It was shown at 1:30 Eastern, 12:30 Central and 12 Noon Pacific.

 Three contestants are shown three categories.
 They now select how many true-or-false questions out of four they can answer.
 The pot of money to be won is the total number of the questions selected multiplied by 10.
 The highest unmatched number selects a category and must answer all the questions in his/her contract to score the money.
 Some categories are "Double Pot," doubling the money to be won.